 - Increased customer loyalty: When customers feel they’re getting significant value from a product or service, they’re more likely to remain loyal and less likely to switch to competitors.

-- Competitive differentiation: Value-based selling allows companies to stand out in crowded markets by emphasising their unique value propositions instead of generic features.
+- Competitive differentiation: Value-based selling allows companies to stand out in crowded markets by emphasizing their unique value propositions instead of generic features.
 Sales training provides salespeople with the tools and techniques to differentiate.

 According to research by Gartner, 77% of B2B buyers find their most recent purchase complicated.
 That is because the range of choices and solutions available is growing due to new products, suppliers, and services entering the scene.
 Value selling can make the buyer process hassle-free, even when it isn’t linear.